Namhansanseong (남한산성)

 The huge fortification was featured in a 2017 Korean movie by the same name "Namhansanseong" (released in English, I believe as “The Fortress”).
 Not the most exciting of films, but highlights this remarkable feat of engineering and gives a good idea of the plight of the troops ordered to defend this bastion against the besieging Manchus.

+The pictures which follow were taken over four distinct visits to the fortress.
 You can find more information on Namhansanseong here.

 (click to view enlarged pictures)